Robby Cantarutti: Style

 Under the influence of Bauhaus and Le Corbusier, Cantarutti transcended mainstream Rationalism, culminating in an organic style inspired by natural materials.
-Cantarutti's work enjoys global popularity and continuing admiration and study by architects.
 His masterpiece, the Cabin at the River was also substance of the film “Cabin at the River” directed by Silvia Zeitlinger and was awarded with the Green LEAF Award 2015 for Best Single House Architecture 2015.
-It is the most-photographed and filmed private building in Italy.
 Leading life style companies like Illy, Knoll use the Cabin as a filming location for their promotion work.

 Furniture

-Cantarutti´s Industrial Design is distributed by the companies Vibia and Fast all over the world.
+Cantarutti's Industrial Design is distributed by the companies Vibia and Fast all over the world.